dimitar86kostov/Wonder-Trip-Project/README.md

 # wonder-trip-2024
 SoftUni React Course Project

+In this web application users upload different ski resorts with required details.
+They can do all CRUD operations of their own posts and leave comments on every other posts.

 ## 1. Initialize Project
 - [x] Initialize git repo
 - [x] Add softuni practice server